MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 >
 > If your organization manages projects and submissions for another organization, note the following:
 > * ExtensionID ownership is assigned to the SellerID who finalizes the submission.
-> * Using another organization’s SellerID enables you to use their ExtensionID.
+> * Using another organization's SellerID enables you to use their ExtensionID.
-> * To use your organization’s SellerID, you will need to create your own ExtensionID for the part or part series.
+> * To use your organization's SellerID, you will need to create your own ExtensionID for the part or part series.

 You should generate a new ExtensionID for the initial version of an Extension INF (i.e. The first time you customize and submit an Extension INF).
 This includes the first time you receive a new shared shipping label for a new device.
 Visual Studio includes a GUID creation utilities in Tools > Create GUID, though any online GUID generation tool should work, if it matches the registry format as shown below.